Anachronisms in the Book of Mormon: "Church" and "synagogue"

 Scholars note that synagogues did not exist in their modern form before the destruction of the temple and the Babylonian captivity.
 The oldest known synagogue is located in Delos, Greece, and has been dated to 150 BC.
-References to synagogues have been found in Egypt as early as the 3rd Century BC.

 The name "Sam" as an anachronism

 Critics Jerald and Sandra Tanner and Marvin W. Cowan contend that certain linguistic properties of the Book of Mormon provide evidence that the book was fabricated by Joseph Smith.

 These critics cite as a linguistic anachronism the Americanized name "Sam" (1 Nephi 2:5,17).

-Apologist perspective

-Apologists assert that it is potentially a hypocoristicon from Samuel representing the common Semitic vocable šm and would most likely mean "the name", "Name", or even "descendant/offspring" among other Near Eastern linguistic possibilities.
-Gee, Roper and Tvedtnes report that the name "Sam" is found on a bronze ring-mounted seal dated in the 7th century BC.
-They also note that the name "Samuel" in Hebrew is a combination of two words—Shem and El.
-In early Hebrew, the same letter was used for "s" and "sh" and vowels were not specified.
-Judges 12:6 demonstrates that the tribe of Joseph pronounced the letter that Shem began with as "s".

 The name "Isabel" as an anachronism

 The name Isabel appears in the Book of Mormon at Alma 39:3.
 According to the Book of Mormon, Isabel lived about 74 BC.
 Isabel is a female name of Spanish origin.
 It originates as the medieval Spanish form of Elisabeth (ultimately Hebrew Elisheva).
 The name arose in the 12th century AD well after the Isabel in the Book of Mormon.